anyone2/IndigoPlugin-Voice-Monkey/README.md

     voice_monkey.speak(text='It is working extremely well.', deviceId=651183378)

+*SSML tags are supported for Text-to-Speech throught the plugin* *Indigo variable substation is also supported*

 ## "One more thing..."

 The plugin also works with alexa_remote_control, which gives it even greater control over Amazon Alexa devices.

-For more information and installation instructions see this page,
+For more information and installation instructions see the following page:

 [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control)